iaurman/transmission-vskip/README.md

     $ sudo vim /etc/transmission-vskip.sh

 ## Configuration:
-Open the file you downloaded , you should see `"User Configuration"` part between `line 3 and 19` .
+Open the file you downloaded , you should see `User Configuration` part between `line 3 and 19` .
 * "config_dir" is the location of your `transmission-daemon configuration directory` .
 Usually in `~/.config/transmission-daemon/` .
 It contains "torrents" and "resume" files .
 Using `full path` is recommended .
 End with `'/'` please .
 * "start_cmd" and "shutdown_cmd" are commands for shutting down and start transmission-daemon .
 Please `use Tab as separators` .